tamuleifan/CSE6242-team143-publicreview-temp/README.md

 ### User Manual

-- First, after the above steps, you can click on the "Explore" Botton at our welcoming page.
+- Following the above steps, you can click on the "Explore" Botton at our welcoming page.

 - The following page will provide instructions and a search map, a slide bar and a search bar and a event option controler.